openlookeng/website/content/en-us/who-we-are/pmc.md

  While committers on a project have the ability to update the code, only the PMC as a body has the authority to vote on formal releases of the project's software.
 The PMC is also responsible for voting in new committers and PMC members to the project, as well as following other policies as outlined in this document.
 The PMC make decisions with a lazy consensus approach: a few positive votes with no negative vote is enough to get going.

-  Th PMC has the following responsibilities:
+  The PMC has the following responsibilities:

     · Report project status biweekly or when requested to the community

     · Collaborate remotely, having a face-to-face every 6 monthes.
 Have regularly online meeting in between.